The cost of creating a new website or renovating an existing one is essentially summarized by this formula:

 Managed Hosting or Self Hosting

-A managed hosting service such as WordPress.com provides automatic updates and security for your website at an inexpensive $18 per year cost.
+A managed hosting service such as WordPress.com provides automatic updates and security for your website at about $80 per year.
 However, such sites are sometimes restrictive in the customizations permitted.

 Self hosted sites are usually more costly, but can be more economical for those who need plenty of storage capacity (for photos or video).
 Self hosted sites are necessary for those who need advanced customization of the site.